 A first aid kit is one of these items it’s good to have and not need than to need and not have.

 If you’re an independent personal trainer or plan on becoming one, having a first aid kit is good because training accidents can happen.
-For example, if a client scrapes themselves on the knurling of a barbell, it’s good to have tools to disinfect the area and patch them up.
+For example, if a client scrapes themselves on the knurling of a barbell, it’s good to have tools to disinfect the area and patch it up.

 Plus, some clients prefer working with first-aid-certified personal trainers, so it doesn’t hurt to look into the subject because these skills could be handy at some point.